hhroig/coronasurveys/README.md

 The study will periodically issue open surveys in different countries to which any person can answer.
 In these surveys we will ask every participant to report how many people he/she knows that have shown symptoms compatible with a COVID-19 infection.
 We will additionally ask for other indirect data, like the number of people he/she knows.
 We will not ask for any private information of any participant in the poll.
 The data is collected anonymously and cannot be backtraced to the participant in the poll.

-The data colected will be cleaned and processed in order to provide estimates of the number of persons with symptoms compatible with COVID-19 in the different countries, and its evolution over time.
+The data collected will be cleaned and processed in order to provide estimates of the number of persons with symptoms compatible with COVID-19 in the different countries, and its evolution over time.
 While these estimates are not expected to be fully accurate, they will hopefully be in the same order of magnitude as the real value.
 The estimates will be contrasted with other estimates and any data available, to validate its accuracy

 ### Other Methods to Estimate the Number of Cases